Turn-based tactics: History

+A player-controlled character striking three enemies with chain lightning in Tactical Breach Wizards.

 Another game originally scheduled to be a computerized Squad Leader/ASL was Combat Mission.
 While not the first 3-D tactical warfare game, it set an industry standard for realism, thanks to minutely detailed armor penetration modelling.
 There was no first-person element to the game, which placed a realistic burden of command on the player, and unlike earlier games like M-1 Tank Platoon or Muzzle Velocity, human intervention wasn't necessary to ensure that one's troops were capable of fighting with the same skill as the computer enemy.
 Combat Mission: Beyond Overlord received critical acclaim upon release in 2000.
 Two follow up games were released in 2002 and 2004, which improved the infantry game with better suppression and automatic fire modelling.
 The game featured a "WEGO" system, where orders were entered sequentially, and the turn was then executed simultaneously, with a "Tactical AI" carrying out both sets of orders.
 This type of system had been what the original board wargame designers of Firefight et al. had dreamed of, but were restricted to creating manually.